 This site is about AD for written forms like audio tours or virtual web sites, (not AD for film, video, or live presentation).
 Combining AD with language for the ear, the emotional power of sound, and friendly narration can help museums and other cultural organizations meet the legal, moral, and curatorial challenges of providing access and inclusion for all audiences.

-In this web site, Lou Giansante, an award-winning scriptwriter, producer and voice of audio tours for adults and children, shares his experience and offers advice on writing successful audio description for museum exhibitions, historical and cultural sites, and virtual web tours.
+Lou Giansante, an award-winning scriptwriter, producer, and voice of audio tours for adults and children.
+In this site, he shares his experience and offers advice on writing successful Classic, Audio Descriptive, and Inclusive tours for museum exhibitions, historical and cultural sites, and virtual web tours.

 For many years he collaborated with Art Beyond Sight, and produced its web sites New York Beyond Sight and American Art.